csound-plugins/csound-plugins/docs/index.md

 * [dict_exists](opcodes/dict_exists.md): Returns 1 if the dict exists, 0 otherwise
 * [dict_print](opcodes/dict_print.md): Prints the contents of a dict
 * [dict_iter](opcodes/dict_iter.md): Iterate over the key-value pairs of a dict
-* [strcache](opcodes/strcache.md): Put a string into the global cache or retrieve a string from the cache
+* [sref](opcodes/sref.md): Insert a string into a global registry and return a reference to it
-* [strview](opcodes/strview.md): Retrieves a read-only string from the cache
+* [sderef](opcodes/sderef.md): Retrieves a read-only string from the cache
 * [pool_new](opcodes/pool_new.md): Create an empty  pool
 * [pool_gen](opcodes/pool_gen.md): Create a pool and fill it with values
 * [pool_pop](opcodes/pool_pop.md): Pop (get) an item from a pool